The 10 Best Math Apps For Preschoolers That Teach Basic Arithmetic

 Much of parenting can be terrifying, but there’s a special horror in having to teach your son our daughter mathematics.
 Thankfully, modern tech is here to rescue you from an inscrutable Google with math apps for kids.
 Loaded onto your iPhone or Android, the best math apps for kids help your preschool or kindergarten-aged child better than you ever could, even if you were in your prime (and let’s be honest, you are far from SAT shape).
 Whether your kid needs a little extra help understanding long division or you’re just trying to add some STEM to their screen diet, these math apps for kids can help.
 And, hey, with the interactive nature and fun cartoon-themed games, he or she might even like it.

-The kids media experts at Common Sense Media think so, but they also think trusting J_Bang39’s review in the app store might not ensure your kid’s screen time is actually educational.
-So they vet thousands of apps for up to 12 different criteria, including everything from learning methodology to how likely your kid is to siphoning your checking account through in-app purchases.
-Here are 8 for kids 2-to-4 that pass their smell test and will get your kid learning all those skills you forgot the second you were handed a high school diploma.
+The kid’s media experts at Common Sense Media know that math apps are a great tool in any parent’s arsenal, though they note that trusting someone’s review in the app store might not ensure your kid’s screen time is actually educational, or free.
+They vet thousands of math apps (and generally educational apps) for 12 different criteria, from learning methodology to how likely your kid is to accidentally make in-app purchases.
+These are the best math apps for toddlers and preschoolers that pass their smell test and will get your kid learning all those skills you forgot the second you were handed a high school diploma.

 Bugs and Numbers